-If your product is intended for general wellness use only, and is low risk, it may not be actively regulated by FDA.
-For more information on how the FDA defines and regulates a general wellness product, please refer to the FDA’s guidance document General Wellness: Policy for Low Risk Devices.
+If your product is intended for general wellness use only, and is low risk, it may not be actively regulated by the FDA.
+For more information on how the FDA defines and regulates a general wellness product, please refer to the FDA's guidance document General Wellness: Policy for Low Risk Devices.

 Does your product include drugs or biologics?

 Combination products are therapeutic and diagnostic products which combine drugs, devices and biological products.
 If you believe your device may fit into this category, please refer to the FDA Combination Products page.

 What to do if your product is not a medical device